 We grew up in a rural area and apple orchards were all around us.
 We would get to pick our own apples straight from the tree.
 None of this cold storage for 9 months business.
 Ah, memories……..

-Weʼve made this German apple crumble cake using either Granny Smith or pink lady apples.
-Both apples work well but we particularly liked the pink lady as they brought a little sweetness to the cake
+We’ve made our German apple cake on several occasions, using either Granny Smith or pink lady apples.
+Both apples work well but we particularly liked the pink lady as they brought a little sweetness to the cake.

 This little winner is a cross between a cake and a tart almost.
 Itʼs, not a high cake, itʼs more a little bit of cake batter with mixed spice layered with apples and topped off with a delicious nutty pecan crumble.
 Served with a good dollop of softly whipped cream and youʼre on your way to apple cake heaven.